1918–19 NHL season: NHL Championship

 Montreal wins best-of-seven series four games to one.

-Stanley Cup Finals
+Stanley Cup Final

 This was the second playoff meeting between the Montreal Canadiens and the Seattle Metropolitans.
-Their only previous meeting came in the 1917 Stanley Cup Finals, which Seattle won in 4 games.
+Their only previous meeting came in the 1917 Stanley Cup Final, which Seattle won in 4 games.
 With the series tied after five games (with one tie), the sixth game was slated for April 1, 1919, when the Spanish Flu epidemic forced the cancellation of the series.
 Several players on both sides were sick because of it, and it would eventually claim the life of Canadiens' forward Joe Hall five days later.
 Canadiens manager George Kennedy would not recover completely.
 This was the only time in history when the Stanley Cup was not awarded after the playoffs began.